metomi/metomi-vms/README.md

 ## Amazon AWS

 It is possible to run using Vagrant on an Amazon AWS EC2 virtual machine.
-To do this you will need to install the the [`vagrant-aws`](https://github.com/mitchellh/vagrant-aws) plugin.
+To do this you will need to install the [`vagrant-aws`](https://github.com/mitchellh/vagrant-aws) plugin.
 You do not need VirtualBox.
 You should ensure that you are using a recent version of Vagrant to enable the AWS plugin to work, and you will first need to run the command
 ```
 vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box
 ```